 The exact preparation varies by family and region.
 Some serve it hot or warm; others prefer it chilled.

 The colada morada was traditionally used during the burial rites for the dead.
-It apparently started out as a mixture of corn flour, potatoes, beans, peas, cabbage and achoite and has evolved into the fruit version popular today.
+It apparently started out as a mixture of corn flour, potatoes, beans, peas, cabbage, achoite and llama blood that has evolved into the fruit version popular today.

 Now, every November 2, thousands of people bring this purple drink to the graves of their dead loved ones.
 One website called it Ecuador's Eggnog, because of its popularity and the fact that it is typically only available during the season around the November holiday.